jfgreen/jfgreen.uk/content/why-data-engineering.md

 fully immerses you into whatever domain you are operating in.
 Calculating sales forecast for a supermarket?
 You are probably about to learn a fair bit about the economics of avocados.
 Building a routing service to plan journeys?
-You run the risk of eventually becoming somewhat of a train geek.
+You run the risk of eventually becoming something of a train geek.

 Every dataset has its own quirks.
-For example, while working with in automotive retail I uncovered some quite interesting "rare colours" of car. (i.e. colours that only appear once in a dataset of several million cars).
+For example, while working within automotive retail I uncovered some quite interesting "rare colours" of car. (i.e. colours that only appear once in a dataset of several million cars).
 I was amused to discover that car manufacturers would do things like describe a completely